humdrum-tools/humdrum-documentation/tool/freq/index.md

 ### DESCRIPTION

-The **freq** command transforms various pitch-related inputs to corresponding frequency representations.
+The <span class="tool">freq</span> command transforms various pitch-related inputs to corresponding frequency representations.
 It outputs one or more Humdrum `**freq` spines containing numerical values (in hertz) corresponding to the fundamental frequency for pitch-related input tokens.
 For example, the `**pitch` token \"C4\" is transformed to 261.63 (hertz).

-The **freq** command is able to translate any of the pitch-related representations listed below.
+The <span class="tool">freq</span> command is able to translate any of the pitch-related representations listed below.
 In each case, a tuning standard of A4 equals 440 hertz is assumed.
 For descriptions of the various input representations (including `**freq`) refer to Section 2 *(Representation Reference)* of this reference manual.

-It is recommended that output files produced using the **freq** command should be given names with the distinguishing \`\"\' extension.
+It is recommended that output files produced using the <span class="tool">freq</span> command should be given names with the distinguishing \`\"\' extension.

 >   ------------ ---------------------------------------------------------------------------